sparkfun/SparkFun_GNSS_mosaic-T/README.md

 > [!CAUTION]
 >
-> RTK Base
+> RTK Not Supported
 > --------------
-> The mosaic-T is a superb GNSS module designed for highly accurate timing applications.
-It can be configured as a RTK Rover and will make use of incoming RTCM corrections. **But it can not be configured as a RTK Base.
+> The mosaic-T is a superb GNSS module designed for highly accurate timing applications. **But it does not support RTK.
+It can not be configured as a RTK Rover or Base.
 RTCM output is not supported.**

 Documentation
 -------------